BouchardLab/HangulFontsDatasetGenerator/all_fonts/README.md

 For your conveinience we have curated the font files used here along with links to their sources.
-There are a few other font files that either are too similar to the included fonts (SemiBold versus Bold).
+We excluded a number of potential fonts because they either did not include all blocks or they were nearly identical to a similarly named font.

 - NanumMyeongjo
 - NanumMyeongjoEB